rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ### Caching the image in CI

-The example workflow intentionally does not use `actions/cache` for the Docker image.
-GitHub-hosted runners have a fresh Docker daemon for each job, and saving then restoring a multi-gigabyte image generally transfers roughly the same data while adding cache storage and `docker save`/`docker load` overhead.
+The example workflow uses `actions/cache` to preserve a compressed image archive and loads it into the fresh Docker daemon at the start of the job.
+This can avoid repeatedly pulling the image, but the full image remains a large cache entry.
+Restoring it can transfer roughly the same amount of data as an image pull while adding `docker save`/`docker load` overhead and consuming the repository's cache allowance.
+Measure both approaches for your workload.

 For frequent builds, prefer one of these approaches: